ucsd-cse11-s20/DI08-Lists-and-Generics-22-05-2020/ProblemSheet.md

 Write a test that creates an instance of a `Dictionary` from `String`s to `Integer`s, and checks that both fields are empty.

 ### Problem 3:
 Write a method `put` in `Dictionary` that accepts two parameters of type `K` and `V`, and inserts them in the dictionary.
-For no, you can assume that all keys in the dictionary are unique.
+For now, you can assume that all keys in the dictionary are unique.

 Then write another method named `get` that accepts a parameter of type `K` and returns the matching value if it exists in the dictionary.
 It should return `null` if no such key exists.